solarsailer/setebos/README.md

   - script2
   - etc.

-# Files to move to the server.
+# Copy these files to the server.
 files:
   - from: path/to/file1.sh
     to: dest/for/